alirezanodahi/IOT-Project_Smart-Agriculture/README.md

 ### Hardware Setup:

-- Flash the Arduino Mega and NodeMCU with the provided C++ code.
+- Flash the Arduino Mega and NodeMCUes with the provided C++ code.
 - Connect the sensors, relays, and actuators as per the circuit diagram.
 - Power the system using the 12V adapter and test each component.